scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

-Dynamic task scheduling has a rich literature and numerous projects, both within the Python ecosystem with projects like Spotify's Luigi_ for bulk data processing and projects without like DAGuE [Bos12]_ for more high performance task scheduling.
+Dynamic task scheduling has a rich literature and numerous projects, both within the Python ecosystem with projects like Spotify's Luigi_ for bulk data processing and projects without the ecosystem like DAGuE [Bos12]_ for more high performance task scheduling.
 Additionally, data parallel systems like Dryad or Spark contain their own custom dynamic task schedulers.

 None of these solutions, nor much of the literature in dynamic task scheduling, suited the needs of blocked algorithms for shared memory computation.
 We needed a lightwight, easily installable Python solution that had latencies in the millisecond range and was mindful of memory use.
-Traditional task scheduling with data dependencies scheduling literature usually focuses on policies to expose parallelism or chip away at the critical path.
+Traditional task scheduling literature usually focuses on policies to expose parallelism or chip away at the critical path.
 We find that for bulk data analytics these are not very relevant as parallelism is abundant and critical paths are comparatively short relative to the depth of the graph.

 The logic behind dask's schedulers reduces to the following situation:  A worker reports that it has completed a task and that it is ready for another.
 We